| BIOGRAPHY

 to attack the policy of the Federalists.
 He opposed centralized government and

+was for the rights of the states.
 As President Thomas Jefferson he cut down drastically expenses in

 the armed forces, did away with whisky tax and yet managed to bring down the